 Best Pineapple Upside Down Cake

-Some food trends come and go, but Pineapple Upside Down Cake is one of those classic desserts that will never go out of style.
+Some food trends come and go, but an Old Fashioned Pineapple Upside Down Cake is one of those classic desserts that will never go out of style.
 It gets its name because it’s built upside down, starting with the butter and brown sugar caramel layer, then the pineapple cherry topping and finally the cake batter on top.
 As it bakes, the caramel seeps throughout the entire thing, creating the most deliciously moist and tender cake.

 When it comes out of the oven, let the cake cool for just a few minutes before holding your breath and inverting onto a pretty serving plate for the big reveal.
-In our opinion, this is the absolute best Pineapple Upside Down Cake - dense, moist, sweet, stunning and super easy.
+In our opinion, this is the absolute best Pineapple Caramel Upside Down Cake – dense, moist, sweet, stunning and super easy.

 If you like this recipe, you may also want to try our Old Fashioned Pineapple Cake made with crushed pineapples in the batter and topped with a thick and creamy caramel.